leonardodimarchi/go-concurrency/README.md

 API_KEY=<KEY>
 ```

-Then, you can use `go run *.go` to compile and run the program
+Then, you can use `go run *.go` to compile and run the program.

 ## Results